jmkristian/OutpostForSCCo/README.md

 `    node buildHTML.js pack-it-forms C:/PackItForms/Outpost/SCCo/pack-it-forms`

-When you've finished form development, release pack-it-forms and then use the new released version here.
+When you've finished form development, release pack-it-forms and then build installers using the new released version.
 That is:
 1. Commit changes to pack-it-forms and push them to GitHub.
 1. Release pack-it-forms on GitHub and create a new release tag for it.